SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.3/Cube_10.3.8.md

 <!-- MR 10.3.0 [CU5] - FR 10.3.8 -->

 When a shape did not have a *TextStyle* shape data field, up to now, the *TextWrapping* option would automatically be set to "WrapWithOverflow".
 From now on, when a shape does not have a *TextStyle* shape data field, the *TextWrapping* option will automatically be set to "Wrap" instead.

+Also, because of a number of enhancements, overall performance has increased when rendering shapes without a *TextStyle* shape data field.

 ### Fixes